-Infrastructure-as-a-service is now a smarter, safer and cheaper way for many organisations to manage your SOE.
+Infrastructure-as-a-service is now a smarter, safer and cheaper way for many organisations to manage their SOE.

-Years ago, when I worked in an IT helpdesk role, the boss pointed out that my team should never make jokes about people calling for technical support because they were professionals in other fields.
+Years ago, when I worked in an IT helpdesk role, the boss pointed out that my team should never joke about people calling for technical support because they were professionals in other fields.

 Pitfalls of DIY SOEs